RESEARCH TRAINING CENTRE

 International students will be eligible to apply for the program this year.
 However, given the uncertainty around COVID-19, offers to international students will be conditional, contingent on government directives (e.g., travel and work visas) and may result in the withdrawal of the offer.
 Similarly, the Summer Student Program may be restricted to remote, work-from-home activity for all students, depending on the COVID-19 situation at program start.
 A modified version of our annual summer student curriculum may also be delivered as an online series.

 As the COVID-19 situation continues to evolve, please note that further changes to offers and programming may be forthcoming.

-In line with RRI equity, diversity and inclusivity principles, this year's applications will undergo a partial blinding process, whereby the name and e-mail fields in the application form will be hidden from the hiring scientists.
-However, if identifying information is included in your cover letter or other documents, this will not undergo blinding.
+In line with RRI equity, diversity, and inclusivity principles, this year's applications will undergo a partial blinding process, whereby the name and e-mail fields in the application form will be hidden from the hiring Scientists.
+However, if identifying information is included in your cover letter or other documents, this may not undergo blinding.

 Should you have questions about the RRI Summer Student Program, please contact email@example.com.

 This program provides opportunities for university students to conduct research in a laboratory/clinical setting at The Rotman Research Institute, Baycrest under the supervision of a practicing Scientist from the Research Division.
 The program is 12 weeks in length, with specific starting and ending dates arranged directly with each hiring Scientist in accordance with their research schedule.

 Who is Eligible?